Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Related Work

 The most common description of the search space is the CASH formulation.
 There is a fixed amount of hyperparameters, each with a range of legal values or categorical choices, and some of them can be conditional, meaning that they are only active if other hyperparameters fulfill certain conditions.
 One such example is the choice of a classification algorithm and its hyperparameters.
 The hyperparameters of an SVM are only active if the categorical hyperparameter of the classification algorithm is set to SVM.

-The CASH problem can be solved by standard blackbox optimization algorithms, and it was first proposed to use SMAC~\citep{hutter-lion11a} and TPE~\citep{bergstra-nips11a}.
-Others proposed the use of evolutionary algorithms~\citep{burger-icpram2015a} and random search~\citep{ledell-automl20a}.
+Standard black-box optimization algorithms can solve the CASH problem, and SMAC \citep{hutter-lion11a} and TPE~\citep{bergstra-nips11a} were proposed first for this task.
+Others proposed the use of evolutionary algorithms~\citep{burger-icpram2015correct} and random search~\citep{ledell-automl20a}.
 It is also known as the full model selection problem~\citep{escalante-jmlr09a}, and solutions in that strain of work proposed the use of particle swarm optimization~\citep{escalante-jmlr09a} and a combination of a genetic algorithm with particle swarm optimization~\citep{sun-mcs13a}.
-To improve performance one can prune the configuration space to reduce space to search through~\citep{zhang-kdd16a}, split the \configspace{} into smaller, more managable subspaces~\citep{alaa-icml18a,liu-aaai2020a}, or heavily employ expert knowledge~\citep{ledell-automl20a}.
+To improve performance one can prune the configuration space to reduce the size of the space the optimization algorithm has to search through~\citep{zhang-kdd16a}, split the \configspace{} into smaller, more manageable subspaces~\citep{alaa-icml18a,liu-aaai2020a}, or heavily employ expert knowledge~\citep{ledell-automl20a}.

-Instead of a fixed configuration space, genetic programming can make use of a flexible, and possibly infinite space of components to be connected~\citep{olson-evo16a,olson-gecco16a}.
+Instead of a fixed configuration space, genetic programming can make use of a flexible and possibly infinite space of components to be connected~\citep{olson-evo16a,olson-gecco16a}.
 This approach can be formalized further by using grammar-based genetic programming~\citep{deSa-eurogp2017a}.
 Context-free grammars can also be searched by model-based reinforcement learning algorithms~\citep{drori-automl2019a}.

 Formalizing the search problem as a search tree allows the application of a custom Monte-Carlo tree search~\citep{rakotoarison-ijcai2019a} and hierarchical task networks with best-first search~\citep{mohr-ml18a}.
 With discrete spaces it is also possible to use combinations of meta-learning and matrix factorization~\citep{yang-kdd2019a,yang-kdd2020a,fusi-neurips2018a}.
-In the special case of using only neural networks in an \automl{} system it is possible to stick with standard blackbox optimization~\citep{mendoza-automl16a,mendoza-automlbook19a,zimmer-tpami21a}, but one can also employ recent advances in neural architecture search~\citep{elsken-automlbook2019a}.
+In the special case of using only neural networks in an \automl{} system it is possible to stick with standard black-box optimization~\citep{mendoza-automl16a,mendoza-automlbook19a,zimmer-tpami21a}, but one can also employ recent advances in neural architecture search~\citep{elsken-automlbook2019a}.